Kwadwo-collab/Kwadwo-collab/README.md

 - 👋 Hi, I’m @Kwadwo-collab
 - 👀 I’m interested in gaming
-- 🌱 I’m currently learning htmland a bit of phyton
+- 🌱 I’m currently learning html and a bit of phyton
 - 💞️ I’m looking to collaborate on a big company in future
 - 📫 How to reach me kwadwoamrado@gmail.com
 - 😄 Pronouns: i love gaming